notadeejay/rbc-training/data/Week 3 Day 1/00__Advanced CSS and Responsive Design__Lecture.md

 By the end of this class, you should be able to:
 - Use pseudo selectors to style the progress bars on yout resume
 - Use basic CSS transitions to change an element from one value of a property to another
+- Implement media queries to style elements
+- Deploy your resume